dwstyagi/visualizer-app/README.md

 - Greedy Best First Search - informed search
 - A\* Search - informed search

-**Note** - Want to make things more interesting. generate the different type of mazes in this application before or after visualizing the algorithm.
+**Note** - Want to make things more interesting. generate the different type of mazes in this application before visualizing the algorithm.

 ## Build Guide